muppet9010/factorio-muppet-streamer/README.md

 - extractArmorEquipment: BOOLEAN - Optional: if the player's armor (equipped and in inventory) should have its equipment removed from it and included in the shuffled items.
 Defaults to `false`.
 - includeWeapons: BOOLEAN - Optional: if the player's equipped weapons and ammo are included for shuffling or not.
 Defaults to `true`.
 - includeHandCrafting: BOOLEAN - Optional: if the player's hand crafting should be cancelled and the ingredients shuffled.
 Defaults to `true`.
 - destinationPlayersMinimumVariance: INTEGER - Optional: Set the minimum player count variance to receive an item type compared to the number of source inventories.
 A value of `0` will allow the same number of players to receive an item as lost it, greater than 0 ensures a wider distribution away from the source number of inventories.
 Defaults to `1` to ensure some uneven spreading of items.
-See notes for logic on item distribution and how this option interacts with other options.
+See Notes for logic on item distribution and how this option interacts with other options.
 - destinationPlayersVarianceFactor: DECIMAL - Optional: The multiplying factor applied to each item type's number of source players when calculating the number of inventories to receive the item.
 Used to allow scaling of item recipients for large player counts.
 A value of `0` will mean there is no scaling of source to destination inventories.
 Defaults to `0.25`.
-See notes for logic on item distribution and how this option interacts with other options.
+See Notes for logic on item distribution and how this option interacts with other options.
 - recipientItemMinToMaxRatio: INTEGER - Optional: The approximate min/max ratio range of the number of items a destination player will receive compared to others.
 Defaults to `4`.
-See notes for logic on item distribution.
+See Notes for logic on item distribution.
 - suppressMessages: BOOLEAN - Optional: if all standard effect messages are suppressed.
 Defaults to `false`.

 #### Examples